istio/enhancements/features/auto_mtls.md

 **Design**

-- [ ] RFC has been approved describing the intention of the feature as well as the user stories behind the feature.
+- [X] [RFC](https://docs.google.com/document/d/1yEMDRO2FZCyZnDK1AzNmjQtbtQqE7wN8YoM65FAH7uA/edit) has been approved describing the intention of the feature as well as the user stories behind the feature.

 **Config**

-- [ ] Explicit user action is required to enable this feature (e.g. a config field, config resource, or installation action).
+- [X] Explicit user action is required to enable this feature (e.g. a config field, config resource, or installation action). `enableAutoMtls` in [MeshConfig](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/)

-> Link to instructions for enabling

 **Docs**

-- [ ] Reference docs are published to preliminary.istio.io or the Istio wiki.
+- [X] [Reference docs](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls) are published to preliminary.istio.io or the Istio wiki.
-- [ ] Basic feature docs are published on preliminary.istio.io describing what the feature does, how to use it, and any caveats.
+- [X] Basic feature docs are published on preliminary.istio.io describing what the feature does, how to use it, and any caveats.
+Same as above.
-- [ ] Release notes entries added as appropriate
+- [X] [Release notes](https://istio.io/latest/news/releases/1.4.x/announcing-1.4/#automatic-mutual-tls) entries added as appropriate
-- [ ] Upgrade notes entries added as appropriate
+- [X] Upgrade notes entries added as appropriate.
+N/A

 **Tests**

-- [ ] Automated integration tests cover core use cases with the feature enabled.
+- [X] [Automated integration](https://github.com/istio/istio/blob/e68b6b629d64277943e736ad7c6104ff1dd295a3/tests/integration/security/reachability_test.go#L114) tests cover core use cases with the feature enabled.
-- [ ] When disabled, the feature does not affect system stability or performance.
+- [X] When disabled, the feature does not affect system stability or performance.

 **API**

-- [ ] Initial API review.
+- [X] Initial API review. `enableAutomaticMTLS` Existing in MeshConfig since 1.4.

 **Approvals**

-- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
+- [X] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.
+- [X] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.

 ---